 Pension and Retirement Deductions

-Retirement fund contributions are the single most powerful tax deduction available to South African employees.
-You can deduct contributions to pension funds, provident funds, or retirement annuity funds up to 27.5% of the greater of your remuneration or taxable income.
-The annual cap is R350,000.
+Retirement fund contributions are one of the most important tax deductions available to South African employees.
+For 2026/27, contributions to pension funds, provident funds, or retirement annuity funds are deductible up to 27.5% of the greater of remuneration or taxable income, subject to an annual cap of R430,000.

 Let's put numbers to this.
 Say you earn R60,000 per month and contribute 10% (R6,000/month) to your employer's pension fund.
 Your taxable income drops from R720,000 to R648,000 per year.
 That moves you down the bracket scale and saves you thousands in PAYE.